Trees and vegetation Management

 ATC contracts with professional tree trimming and removal companies that have extensive experience in proper pruning and removal techniques.
 These crews participate in required training sessions on a variety of work-related topics and field issues.
-They carry identification showing their affiliation with American Transmission Co.
+They carry identification showing their affiliation with ATC.

 Rights-of-way and power lines are inspected

 ATC’s vegetation maintenance cycle is typically five years.
 However, all of our facilities are inspected on an annual basis either on foot or by helicopter to identify any necessary repairs, deterioration or vegetation threats to our facilities that must be addressed prior to the next scheduled maintenance cycle.

 We know property owners near our facilities will have questions about vegetation management and it is our goal to provide opportunities to discuss our plans before our forestry contractors arrive for scheduled work.
 In general, we will notify landowners by mail in advance and provide a description of our plans, the reason for the work, time frame and contact information for a designated ATC representative.
 We aim to provide ample time for the property owner to identify and make arrangements to relocate trees or bushes if they can be moved safely.